bakrikhalifa/NorthGamers---Backend/README.md

 ## Introduction

-Hello and welcome to my NC Games API that I have created as part of my backend week-long project at Northcoders.
-Enclosed are step by step instructions on how to run and implement the code that I have built for this API.
+Welcome to the NorthGamers API, a game reviews database API that I have developed as part of my full-stack software developer bootcamp at Northcoders.
+The API provides users with an easy-to-use interface for accessing game reviews and comments.
+This README will guide you through the process of setting up and running the API locally on your machine.

 As a starting point, please feel free to explore all the possible endpoints on the API: https://bakrisncgames.onrender.com/api.
 Before accessing the link, I would recommend downloading the add-on JSON Formatter on Chrome https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en for better viewing purposes, or any other equivalent JSON formatting add-on for your specific browser.